mollie/api-documentation/source/reference/v2/organizations-api/create-organization.rst

        .. type:: datetime

      - The date and time the form will expire, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
-After the expiry date and time the form and all it's data will be deleted.
+On the expiry date and time (what is 30 minutes after creation) the form and all it's data will be deleted.

    * - ``name``